-If you work in or own an enterprise, then you need to know that there is always a high risk of cyber-attacks & scams taking place.
+If you work in or own an enterprise, you need to know that there is always a high risk of cyberattacks and scams.
 Email Scams are the most common among them.
 Phishing comes in many flavors like Tabnabbing, Spear Phishing as well as Vishing and Smishing.
 A few days back, we took a look at Pharming online frauds – today we will take a look at Whaling Scams which is the emerging cyber-security threat.

 What are Whaling scams?